 Woody Acres (Penfield)

-A family-owned patch open daily mid-September through October, with a hay-bale maze, heirloom gourds, and a friendly farm atmosphere.
+A family-owned patch open daily from mid-September through October, featuring a hay-bale maze, heirloom gourds, and a friendly farm atmosphere.

 Website →